 Will the black AmEx Centurion reign king of the credit cards?
 Maybe not with the new J.P.
 Morgan Palladium Card from Chase…

 Upon its launch in ’99, AmEx instantly defined the ultra premium credit card tier with its Centurion – a card for the millionaires and billionaires that charge at least $250,000 per year to their card (but often times, much higher than that).
-There have been others that have trickled on the market, such as the Citi Chairman and the BofA Accolades, but most would agree the Centurion has maintained its spot as the top dog.
+There have been others that have trickled on the market, such as the Citi Chairman and the BofA Accolades (both of which have been discontinued since).
+Most would agree the Centurion has maintained its spot as the top dog.

 What are the Palladium card qualifications?